College: Social Sciences and Public Policy

 3. The final 30 hours must be completed in residence at this University.

 4. The Bachelor in Arts Degree requires completion of a foreign language through the intermediate (2220) level and 9 additional hours in the fields of history and humanities beyond General Education requirements.

 5. The master's degree is the usual minimum requirement for employment as a professional geographer.

-Representative Job Titles Related to this Major with Baccalaureate: Economic, Social or Political Geographer, Map Curator, Economic Development Officer, Land Management Specialist, Market Researcher, Industrial Developer, Travel Agent, Conservationist, Aerial Photo-Interpreter.
+Representative Job Titles Related to this Major with Baccalaureate: Economic, Social or Political Geographer, Urban Planner, Transportation Planner, Map Curator, Geographic Information Scientist Technician, Economic Development Officer, Land Management Specialist, Market Researcher, Industrial Developer, Travel Agent, Conservationist, Environmental Technician, Environmental Outreach Coordinator, Aerial Photo-Interpreter.
 With Additional Training: Cartographer, Land use Planner, Geographic Information Systems Analyst, International Economist, Climatologist, Water Resource Planner, Map Analyst, Location Analyst.

-Representative Employers: Federal, State, and Local Governments, Real Estate Developers, School Boards, Resource Management Agencies, Planning Agencies, Mapping Agencies, Business Consultants, Utilities, Port and Airport Authorities.
+Representative Employers: Federal, State, and Local Governments, Environmental non-governmental organizations, Conservation non-profits, Real Estate Developers, School Boards, Resource Management Agencies, Planning Agencies, Mapping Agencies, Business Consultants, Utilities, Port and Airport Authorities.